ppone/docs/integrations/zapier.md

 You can be notified on Zapier when the following events happen on Invoiced:

+- New Contact
+- New Credit Note
 - New Customer
+- New Estimate
 - New Invoice
 - Invoice Paid in Full
-- New Estimate
+- New Note
-- New Credit Note
+- New Payment
 - New Subscription
 - Subscription Canceled
-- New Payment
+- New Task

 ## Actions

 You can perform the following actions on Invoiced from Zapier:

+- Create Contact
+- Create Credit Balance Adjustment
+- Create Credit Note
 - Create Customer
+- Update Customer
+- Create Estimate
 - Create Invoice
-- Create Estimate
-- Create Credit Note
+- Create Note
 - Create Pending Line Item
 - Create Subscription
+- Create Task

 ## Searches